 1 Project Name CDBG Housing Projects

 Target Area Statewide

 Goals Supported Increase Access to Affordable Housing

 Needs Addressed Affordable Rental Housing

 Funding CDBG: \$3,133,364

 Description Funds will be used to fund multi-family housing rehab, single family rehab, and purchase of land in support of new multi-family housing.
 CDBG funds cannot generally be used for the construction of new permanent residential structures or for any program to finance new construction, except for (1) last resort housing provisions; (2) provision of assistance through Community Based Development Organization (CBDO); or (3) activities which facilitate the development of housing, including clearance, site and public improvements, and property acquisition.
 CDBG funds may be used for temporary or permanent relocation.
 For more detailed information on CDBG use of funds for housing, please refer to the CDBG Program Distribution Statement.

-Target Date 6/30/2024
+Target Date 6/30/2025

-Estimate the number and type of families that will benefit from the proposed activities For FY23, DCS is estimating to rehab 25 units in multi-family structures.
-In the previous few years, CDBG has not funded single family rehabs due to no applications received for this type of project.
-DCS has estimated two(2) single family rehabs for FY23.
-The type of families these rehabs will benefit are the low to moderate income persons.
+Estimate the number and type of families that will benefit from the proposed activities Housing activity applications will be accepted statewide.
+CDBG will benefit mostly households that are low to moderate income.
+Single family homes will require a 1:1 ratio for LMI households.
+Duplexes will require at least one of the two units to be LMI.
+Multi-family units will require 51% of the units to be LMI.

-This dollar amount is extremely high as it is including revolving loan funds.
-The goal outcome indicators reflect numbers using the FY2023 HUD allocation and some of the revolving loan funds that could potentially be awarded through the Governor's Funds.
+Without knowing the FY2024 projects at this time, DCS is estimating to help 27 households.

-Location Description At this time DCS does not know what applications will be submitted and awarded for the FY23 funding.
+Location Description At this time DCS does not know what applications will be submitted and awarded for the FY24 funding.
 These funds are available statewide.
-Planned Activities Activities for housing include single family rehab, multi-family home rehab, creation of new housing units, and relocation assistance.
-2 Project Name CDBG Support Public Facility & Services Target Area Statewide Goals Supported Support Public Facilities and Services Needs Addressed Vital Public Facilities Special Needs Populations Funding CDBG: \$611,183
+Planned Activities Activities for housing include single family rehab, multi-family home rehab, creation of new housing units, and relocation assistance 2 Project Name CDBG Support Public Facility & Services Target Area Statewide Goals Supported Support Public Facilities and Services Needs Addressed Vital Public Facilities Special Needs Populations Funding CDBG: \$611,183